George Plant: Stephen Hayes, Michael Devereux and George Plant

-George Plant and another man, Michael Walsh from Co Kilkenny, were ordered to carry out the execution of Devereux.
+Plant and another man, Michael Walsh from County Kilkenny, were ordered to carry out the execution of Devereux.
 Michael Devereux met Plant and Walsh who told Devereux that Tom Cullimore, the Wexford Brigade's OC was blamed for the discovery of the arms dump and that Plant and Walsh had shot him.
-They ordered Devereux to drive them to an IRA Safe house at Grangemockler in South Co.
-Tipperary.
+They ordered Devereux to drive them to an IRA Safe house at Grangemockler in South County Tipperary.
 Devereux, believing he was a suspect in a murder, stayed willingly at the safe house.
-A week later, on 27 September 1940, Devereux was invited to go for a walk with George Plant and Paddy Davern, the owner of the safe house.
+A week later, on 27 September 1940, Devereux was invited to go for a walk with Plant and Paddy Davern, the owner of the safe house.
 Somewhere along the walk Plant accused Devereux of being an informer and shot him dead.
-George Plant was arrested nine weeks later on suspicion of IRA membership and brought before the Special Criminal Court in Dublin.
+Plant was arrested nine weeks later on suspicion of IRA membership and brought before the Special Criminal Court in Dublin.

 Trials and execution

 In September 1941 Stephen Hayes was himself taken prisoner and accused of being an informer by a group of Northern IRA members led by Seán McCaughey.
 Hayes managed to escape his guards and fled to a Garda station.
 Shortly afterwards a large force of Garda Síochána and Irish Army descended on the area around the Davern farmhouse where they found Devereux's car buried under an onion bed and eventually discovered Devereux's body on Slievenamon mountain, a year to the day after his death.
-Two weeks later, George Plant, already in prison on IRA membership charges, was charged with Devereux's murder.
+Two weeks later, Plant, already in prison on IRA membership charges, was charged with Devereux's murder.
 A trial was held with a senior IRA officer Joseph O'Connor also charged with Devereux's murder.
 The first trial collapsed after two days when Paddy Davern and Micheal Walsh, two of the prosecution witnesses, refused to give evidence.
 This result led to the court issuing a nolle prosequi order which should have meant the end of the affair, however both men were rearrested and recharged with the same offence, under Emergency Order 41f.
 Justice minister Gerald Boland transferred the case to a Special Military Court with army officers acting as judges.
 The men were represented by Seán MacBride who argued (unsuccessfully) that it was a fundamental rule of law that a person could not be put in jeopardy twice for the same offence.
 The Military Tribunal system was established under the Emergency Powers Act 1939 and has been referred to as: "...draconian legislation re-introducing internment, flogging and the death penalty for subversive activity."
 The Offences against the State Acts 1939–1998 allowed for the detention of persons deemed dangerous to state security and was used during the Border campaign (Irish Republican Army) 1956-1962.